bitwarden/help/_articles/send/send-hosting.md

 popular: false
 tags: []
 order: "08"
+description: "This article describes steps you may need to take to use Bitwarden Send in a self-hosted environment."
 ---

 Once you [update your instance]({{site.baseurl}}/article/updating-on-premise/), most implementations will be already setup to begin [using Send]({{site.baseurl}}/article/create-send/).
 An exception to this is if you're using a non-default **mapped volume for attachment storage**.